ryxc001/hello-world/README.md

 # hello-world
 tools
 hello apple
- i have a dog and name is maomao.it's very betiful.
+ I have a dog and name is maomao.It's very betiful.
+My name is lixunchen and i am from chani.